SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

-It's possible to use an external JNDI provider such as an external LDAP server instead, and provision the Solace JNDI objects there.
+It's possible to use an external JNDI provider such as an external LDAP server instead and provision the Solace JNDI objects there.